nmshd/documentation/_docs_integrate/request-persistent-consent-of-peer.md

 <!-- A general description of the requirement can be given here. -->

-Here is an explanation of how to obtain a person's persistent consent on a particular topic

-To request an accept/reject decision from a peer to a free text, the ConsentRequestItem is used.
+This guide explains how an Identity can obtain the persistent consent from a peer on a particular topic.
+Technically, this form of consent is stored by a [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) with [Consent]({% link _docs_integrate/attribute-values.md %}#consent) as `value.@type`, that exists in the context of their [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) and that is usually owned by the peer.

+Information about establishing Relationships can be found in the [Establish a Relationship to another Identity]({% link _docs_integrate/establish-a-relationship-to-another-identity.md %}) scenario documentation.
+{: .notice--info}

-Represents the consent of a person to a specific topic.
-If you want to obtain a consent, you can send a [`ProposeAttributeRequestItem`]({% link _docs_integrate/data-model-overview.md %}#proposeattributerequestitem) [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) with a [Consent]({% link _docs_integrate/attribute-values.md %}#consent) value where the owner is the peer.
+If you want to obtain a consent, you can send a [ProposeAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#proposeattributerequestitem) [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) with a [Consent]({% link _docs_integrate/attribute-values.md %}#consent) value where the owner is the peer.

+If a one-time consent is to be asked for instead of a permanent consent, the [ConsentRequestItem]({% link _docs_integrate/data-model-overview.md %}#consentrequestitem) can be used.
+Processing the ConsentRequestItem does not lead to the creation of a RelationshipAttribute with [Consent]({% link _docs_integrate/attribute-values.md %}#consent) as `value.@type` in the background.
+For more details, the documentation of the [Requesting one-time consents]({% link _docs_integrate/requesting-one-time-consents.md %}) scenario can be consulted.
+{: .notice--info}

 <!-- This include inserts the table with the metadata  -->